rei/rei-cedar-docs/docs/patterns/validation-notifications/Readme.md

  thus forcing the user to memorize the error message while fixing the issue.

-- Use
+- **Use**
   -  To summarize and direct users back to existing errors
   -  To increase visibility of existing errors
   -  When valid form options cause invalid product selections
   -  For server returned instruction
-Don't Use
+- **Don't Use**
 - As the Only Indication of an error/s

 ## Server-side Validation
+Client side or "inline" validation notifications can interact with the user as they are working through the form process. inline validation allows us to interact with a user prior to the data being submitted to a server.

+As this provides such an enhanced user experience, it is assumed that inline validation is used where possible.

+This validation does not replace server validation, rather it enhances it with the ability to present instruction prior to submitting or refreshing the page.

 when the user submits the form their information is sent to the server and validated.
-When the response of the “validator” is sent back to the user’s computer
+If validation did not take place prior to server validation or if there are additional errors the response of the “validator” is sent back to the user’s computer

+**Must**
 -  Return the form (with the user's data still in the fields)
 -  Provide a text description at the top of the page that indicates
-  -  there was a validation problem
+  -  There was a validation problem
-  -  describes the nature of the problem
+  -  Describes the nature of the problem
-  -  provides ways to locate the field(s) with a problem easily.
+  -  Provides ways to locate the field(s) with a problem easily.

-This experience, while less optimal than client validation, can be helped with the following considerations:

-For a successful
--  Confirmation text on the web page
-(it may be appropriate to move the keyboard focus to the error message)
--  **Aria-live announcement**

--  Confirmation message in the page `<title>` if the submission causes a page reload or a new page load.

-**Unlike client validation server-side validation is returned as part of the page content, They do not alter the page and are not status notifications.**

-- **May**
+  -  Visually style the error in such a way that it is distinguishable from other content **Should**
+-  Return the form with the user's data still in the fields **May**
 -  Change the title of the page
 -  Give the error a heading level: Provide a header, preferably a H1, so that assistive technology users can jump directly to the error and correct it.
-  - Visually style the error in such a way that it is distinguishable from other content
 -  Provide a same-page link so that users can jump directly to the form field that has the error.

-### Instruction Requirements

-- Return the form with the user's data still in the fields and provide a [validation summary](#validation-summaries) at the top of the page that indicates the fact that there was a validation problem, describes the nature of the problem, and provides ways to locate the field(s) with a problem easily.
+Provide a [validation summary](#validation-summaries) at the top of the page.
+This summary should indicate the fact that there was a validation problem, describes the nature of the problem, and provides ways to locate the field(s) with a problem easily.
 The "in text" portion of the Success Criterion underscores that it is not sufficient simply to indicate that a field has an error by putting an asterisk on its label or turning the label red.
 A text description of the problem should be provided.